-Continental breakfast, lunch and snacks are included as well as the International Centre for Excellence in Emotionally Focus Therapy licensing fee of $40 for those who successfully complete the externship.
+Continental breakfast, lunch and snacks are included as well as the International Centre for Excellence in Emotionally Focus Therapy certificate for those who successfully complete the externship.

 OPA Member Fee: